matt-aes/bazaar/specsservice/README.md

 # Specifications Server

-This is a Flask-based service that returns a JSON dictionary providing the specifications for an aicraft model in inventory.
+This is a Flask-based service that returns a JSON dictionary providing the specifications for an aircraft model in inventory.

-specs_service/spec/Cessna Skymaster
+specsservice/Cessna Skymaster

 will return the JSON data: